-While our understanding of their history is often quite incomplete (but see Delaporte 2007 on the history of LSF [= French Sign Language], and Delaporte and Shaw 2009, 2010, to appear on the history of ASL [= American Sign Language]), the natural development of several recent sign languages has been documented in great detail by linguists and psycholinguists; to mention just one prominent example, the development of Nicaraguan Sign Language has been traced through several generations of signers since its inception in the late 1970's (Brentari and Coppola 2012; Meir et al.
+While our understanding of their history is often quite incomplete (but see Delaporte 2007 on the history of LSF [= French Sign Language], and Delaporte and Shaw 2009, 2010, to appear on the history of ASL [= American Sign Language]), the natural development of several recent sign languages has been documented in great detail by linguists and psycholinguists; to mention but one

-2 We will often talk of 'sign language' (in the singular) to refer to the group of sign languages.
+&lt;sup>2 We will often talk of 'sign language' (in the singular) to refer to the group of sign languages.
 This is not an unreasonable grouping since sign languages are believed to share a number of typological properties that are not found in spoken languages ('loci', discussed at great length below, are a case in point).
-Still, it should be kept in mind that our generalizations are primarily based on French and American Sign Language, and thus that broader typological generalizations should be taken with a grain of salt.
+Still, it should be kept in mind that our findings are primarily based on French and American Sign Language, and thus that broader typological generalizations should be taken with a grain of salt.

-20103).
+prominent example, the development of Nicaraguan Sign Language has been traced through several generations of signers since its inception in the late 1970's (Brentari and Coppola 2012; Meir et al. 2010).
 For our purposes, what matters is that sign languages have come to play an important role in studies of universals in phonology, morphology and syntax, for linguistic and neurological reasons.